-And despite the carnage, no one has gone to jail for the fraud that contributed to the 2008 economic collapse that continues to hurt innocent homeowners today.
+And despite the carnage, no one has been arrested.
+No one has gone to jail for the fraud that contributed to the 2008 economic collapse and continues to hurt homeowners today.

 Given that Baxter’s justification is the need to keep a “secondary mortgage market” open for business, at minimum homeowners should be given an option as to whether or not their mortgages may be securitized— up-front, in bold lettering; not buried somewhere in fine print that few people read.

 Borrowing from Baxter, homeowners should be able to choose whether or not they want to be held hostage to the bankers again in another national electronic registry as part of their lucrative money-making “secondary mortgage market.”

 Truth be told; the illegal foreclosures, and worthless RMBS would not have happened if paper mortgage documents were properly recorded.
 This is what the banks do not want people to see because the bankers make a financial killing off the securitized mortgages.
 Most homeowners simply wanted to buy a house.

 Is the NY Fed exerting undue influence on the ULC and American homeowners?
 If so, there appears to be a pattern.
 Yesterday Congressman Scott Garrett (R-NJ) questioned the NY Fed role in U.S. regulatory risk panel.

 Banks became casinos after the Glass-Steagall Act of 1933 was repealed under President Bill Clinton with the help of a Republican Congress.
 Since the Great Depression Glass-Steagall kept traditional banks and banking separate from the high-risk investment banks known today as the “too big to fail” banks.